 A few years ago, before I started building my own SAD lamps, I bought the brightest light box I could find.4 It produces 17,200 lumens—much more than most.
 I found it only modestly effective when working between one and two feet from it.

-This year, I assembled a set-up with three 30,000 lumen light bars—90,000 lumens total.
+This year, I assembled a set-up with three light bars rated at 30,000 lumen each—90,000 lumens total.
 I don’t know exactly how much light this delivers to my eyes, but it’s much more than 10,000 lux.
 (Details on brightness below.)

 I find it much more pleasant to use than a light box, and it is plenty bright enough to be effective.